zedlopez/ifm/Examples/Pine4.md

 Instead of throwing water at an asleep person:
 	now the second noun is awake;
 	now the noun is nowhere;
-	say "You pour out [the noun] on [the second noun].line-so-blank[The second noun] wakes, shuddering.
+	say "You pour out [the noun] on [the second noun].

+[The second noun] wakes, shuddering.
 'Agh!
 I had a terrible dream about drowning and then-- Hey!'"

 The player carries a jug of water.
 Understand "pour [something] on [something]" or "splash [something] at/on [something]" as throwing it at.

 Table of Conversation
 topic	reply	quip
-"dream/dreams/nightmare/nightmares/sleep"	"'Sleep well?' you ask solicitously.line-so-blank'Not really,' she replies, edging away from you.
+"dream/dreams/nightmare/nightmares/sleep"	"'Sleep well?' you ask solicitously.

+'Not really,' she replies, edging away from you.
 So much for that angle."	"'Ghastly nightmares,' she remarks.
 You nod politely."
 "marriage/love/wedding/boyfriend/beau/lover"	"'So,' you say.
 'This is a little weird since we just met, but, um.
-Would you like to get married?'line-so-blankShe looks at you nervously.
+Would you like to get married?'

+She looks at you nervously.
 'Do I have to?
-I mean, I'd rather not.'line-so-blankWell, this could get prickly fast."	"'I, er,' she says.
+I mean, I'd rather not.'

+Well, this could get prickly fast."	"'I, er,' she says.
 'I hope I'm not supposed to marry you or something.'
 Uh oh."
 "marriage/love/wedding/boyfriend/beau/lover"	"'I was told I was going to marry you and inherit the kingdom,' you say, apologetically.
 'Would that be very bad?'
-This could be awkward, considering your family circumstances -- you did promise your mother that everything would be better, after this --line-so-blank'Oh, it's not you -- I'm seeing someone,' she says, smiling quickly.line-so-blankYou try to think how to point out that it's been a hundred years since she last saw her boyfriend."	"'Do you think I could go look for someone?
-I'm seeing him, you see, and I think I've been... sick... for a while, so he might be worried.'line-so-blankYou try to think how to point out that it's been a hundred years since she last saw her boyfriend.
+This could be awkward, considering your family circumstances -- you did promise your mother that everything would be better, after this --

+'Oh, it's not you -- I'm seeing someone,' she says, smiling quickly.

+You try to think how to point out that it's been a hundred years since she last saw her boyfriend."	"'Do you think I could go look for someone?
+I'm seeing him, you see, and I think I've been... sick... for a while, so he might be worried.'

+You try to think how to point out that it's been a hundred years since she last saw her boyfriend.
 And try not to think how awkward things would be in your family if she refuses to marry you."
-"marriage/love/wedding/boyfriend/beau/lover"	"'Do you think you could consider alternatives if he's no longer interested in you?' you suggest.line-so-blankShe gives you the look of a wounded squirrel.
-'My father might not approve of my love for the kitchen boy, but his heart is faithful and true!' she exclaims.line-so-blank'Right; supposing that he's still around, I'm sure that his love won't have faded,' you say, considering your fingernails.
+"marriage/love/wedding/boyfriend/beau/lover"	"'Do you think you could consider alternatives if he's no longer interested in you?' you suggest.

+She gives you the look of a wounded squirrel.
+'My father might not approve of my love for the kitchen boy, but his heart is faithful and true!' she exclaims.

+'Right; supposing that he's still around, I'm sure that his love won't have faded,' you say, considering your fingernails.
 Maybe you'd better come clean with her about your identity, after all: she might be more favorably inclined if she understood that you won't interfere in her base-born romances."	"'I don't expect you to understand,' she says in a low whisper.
-'I know it is not considered proper for a princess to love -- and such a one as my William, who works in the kitchen --' Her glance dares you to laugh. '-- but I cannot marry you without telling you this truth.'line-so-blankRight then.
+'I know it is not considered proper for a princess to love -- and such a one as my William, who works in the kitchen --' Her glance dares you to laugh. '-- but I cannot marry you without telling you this truth.'

+Right then.
 Perhaps you'd better tell her your secret, in exchange?"
 "marriage/love/wedding/boyfriend/beau/lover"	"'You've been up here for a hundred years,' you say.
 An unpleasant thought occurs to you.
-'Was your young man in the castle somewhere?'line-so-blankShe shakes her head mutely."
+'Was your young man in the castle somewhere?'

+She shakes her head mutely."
 "She goes to the window and looks out at the now-fading thicket of briar.
 'That took a while to grow,' she observes.
-'I've been up here longer than I thought.'line-so-blankYou shrug, uncomfortable."
+'I've been up here longer than I thought.'

+You shrug, uncomfortable."

 Instead of asking an awake beauty about a topic listed in the Table of Conversation when Marriage Proposal is happening:
 	now Beauty is passive;